oonarauhala/tietokantasovellus/README.md

 * Searching for feeding times (by date)
 * Browsing dinosaurs & feeding times today
 * Admins can edit/remove/add feeding times

+### Progress 24.10 final turn in
+Overview:
+All planned features have been implemented and the app has basic graphics.
+Some notes about the code and app itself:
+* The map_hover() function in scripts.js could be improved.
+For some reason .getElementById did not work here.
+* All dinosaurs share the same image, which could be improved.
+This photo is also not saved in the db.
+The correct version would have an image in dinosaurs db table.
+* Search & browse content could be improved by adding links to reserving feeding times.
+* In the Heroku version of the app, the homepage map seems a bit slow sometimes.
+* The homepage map could have some text explaining the diferent areas.